AFNI program: 3dGroupInCorr

 -- You may use hostnames in place of IP addresses, but numerical

-IP addresses may work more reliably.
+IP addresses will work more reliably.

 -- If you are very trusting, you can set NIML_COMPLETE_TRUST to YES